cloudmesh-community/fa18-523-66/project-report/report.md

 ![Data Correlation 2 [@image-data-correlation-2]](images/dataExplore2.png){#fig:DataCorrelation2}

-+@fig:DataCorrelation3 shows the correlation between the day's open and the low and high variables.
+In order to make sure all possibilities for the said model have been considered, another relationship was considered.
+Over the net quite a number of traders rave about the OHL technique.
+Note that this strategy is only to be used for intraday trading and not for long term analysis.
+However, it would be interesting to determine whether this strategy would provide the desired results. the strategy has two basic rules and only three of the factors from the originally proposed model are used: Open, Low and High.
+The first step would be to find the difference between the Open and Low (diff1) , and the Open and High (diff2).
+If diff1 is greater than diff2 then it indicates a downward trend, while if diff2 is greter than diff1 then it indicates an upward trend.
+As such inorder to visualize the data, we check its correlation matrix [@http://www.mudraa.com/trading/93282/2/trend-finding-method-this-strategy-only-for-intraday--2.html].  +@fig:DataCorrelation3 shows the correlation between the day's open and the low and high variables.

 ![Data Correlation 3 [@image-data-correlation-3]](images/dataExplore3.png){#fig:DataCorrelation3}